microsoft/FluidFramework/.changeset/shy-dots-prove.md

 const config = new TreeViewConfiguration({ schema: [A, B] });
 ```

-To help update existing code which accidentally depended on this bug an `@alpha` API `unsafeArrayToTuple` has been provided.
+To help update existing code which accidentally depended on this bug, an `@alpha` API `unsafeArrayToTuple` has been added.
-Many usages of this API will produce incorrectly types outputs, but when given `AllowedTypes` arrays which should not contain any unions, but accidentally got flatted to a single union, it can fix them:
+Many usages of this API will produce incorrectly typed outputs.
+However, when given `AllowedTypes` arrays which should not contain any unions, but that were accidentally flattened to a single union, it can fix them:

 ```typescript
 // Gives imprecise type (typeof A | typeof B)[]